 (check out this great paranoid rant about the Girl Scout / Katniss salute on the Dismantle the Beam Project!)

-I hated LAST STARFIGHTER and its bland 'every lad' though I didn't mind the hunky ciphers in STARSHIP TROOPERS because we were supposed to think of them as caricatures, not as 'normal suburban teens' as imagined by guys who haven't seen a normal suburban kid in 30 years.
+I hated LAST STARFIGHTER and its bland 'every lad' gets recruited to save the world because he plays video games well, though I didn't mind the hunky ciphers in STARSHIP TROOPERS because we were supposed to think of them as caricatures, not as 'normal suburban teens' as imagined by guys who haven't seen a normal suburban kid in 30 years.
 But Ender is different.
-He's a weedy ectomorph but can defend himself with devastating calm and underneath his nervous morphology and liberal guilt lurks the heart of a carnivorous killer.
+He's a weedy ectomorph but can defend himself with devastating Lector-like calm.
+Underneath his nervous morphology and liberal guilt lurks the heart of a carnivorous killer.
 His nebulous doubts about the rightness of his mission are played up but we never really get the full HEARTS AND MINDS story before the reverse of the climactic battle of BREAKING DAWN smashes through our screens and from there they start setting up the hoped-for sequels.
 The film's structure ingeniously keeps the space war stuff on the screens within the screens (knowing we've seen it all before) and secondary to the Starship Enterprise-ish minutiae of commanding a row of similarly young and gifted kids sitting at drone computer screens.
 And hey, it's what the military is doing right now with drone programs!
 THE LAST STARFIGHTER really is coming true!

 |Real life drone pilots at their consoles|